 In China, it is illegal for a foreigner not living in China to have an ownership stake in a domestic Chinese company.
 But there are ways around it.
 Let’s take Alibaba for example –

 “the Amazon of China.”
 Today, it trades on the New York Stock exchange under the Ticker BABA.
 Anyone in the US can buy it.
 Heck, anyone with access to US markets can buy it.

 But how is that possible if China does not allow foreigners outside of China to own a stake in their public companies?

 It’s possible because you aren’t buying Alibaba.
 What I mean is, you aren’t buying THE Alibaba, the one in China that is actually doing the business.
 You are instead buying a shell company based in the Cayman Islands that’s kind of pretending to be Alibaba.
 The only reason why that shell company is worth what it is in US markets (Alibaba’s market cap on the US exchange is $436 billion right now) is because it claims to have a contract with the REAL Alibaba in China.
 This contract basically says the Cayman Island Alibaba is entitled to get economic profits from the real Chinese Alibaba and that’s all US investors are buying.
-A piece of a contract, not enforced by anyone.
+A piece of a contract.

 That was 2014.

 The current political landscape throws the ownership of these variable interest entities and the huge sums of money indexed to them and passively invested into them on center stage.
 As of this writing, when calculated by sheer market cap, the value of all Chinese Variable Interest Entities being traded on US markets is way in excess of $1 trillion.
 Yes, more than $1 trillion.
 So somehow, clearly without much regulation at all, we’ve managed to package quite a few of these Chinese VIEs and sell them across the country and across the world to anyone who has access to American markets.